JCVenterInstitute/VIGOR4/INSTALL.md

 VIGOR4 has been tested with the latest released exonerate version 2.2.0 and with the development version 2.4.0.

-Note: exonerate should be compiled with assertions disabled to work sucessfully with VIGOR4.
+Note: There is a bug in exonerate that is triggered by VIGOR when exonerate is compiled with assertions enabled.
+Add --disable-assert to configure options when building from source.

 ### Vigor Viral Database